kshutkin/niceties/logger/README.md

 # Logger

-Experimental logger/reporter for async tasks.
+Logger that can handle async tasks.

+- Provides normal logging API: log level, tag logger instance, custom log data

 - Provides API for reporting async events that can be later handled by custom appender.